google/if-this-then-ad/README.md

 - Enable a DV360 Line Item if it's sunny in London

-- Pause Google Ads AdGroup whenever socks of SuperCompany goes below $X
+- Pause Google Ads AdGroup whenever stocks of SuperCompany goes below $X

 - Enable all Google Ads that have the label 'performance' if it's raining AND pollen levels are above a certain level